Bad Neighborhood - Negative SEO Land

 Negative SEO Industry

-Well, that appears to be exactly what has just happened.
-And as a result, an industry that was always very much on the fringe is starting to become big business – yes: the Negative SEO industry.
+Well, that appears to be exactly what happened.
+As a result, an industry that was always very much on the fringe became big business – yes: the Negative SEO Industry.

 Imagine what you could do to a competitor if Google decided that some of the links to that site were considered spammy and actually reduced or penalised the value of that site?
 How much would it cost to outsource some cheap black-hat SEO company to totally trash your competitors?
 You can buy thousands of instant links from many sources online right now (just search for ‘cheap backlinks’).

-The feedback is getting louder and louder on this one.
+The feedback was getting louder on this one.
 Take a look at SEOBook‘s excellent post to see some real examples of this.

-They will open your eyes to something you may find you have no control over whatsoever.
+They will open your eyes to something you have no control over.
 It is of course not proven (and can never be so long as search algorithms are kept secret) but the evidence is pretty convincing.

 http://www.seobook.com/negative-seo-outing